 In this particular experiment we explore how our perception of colour can impact taste.
 Regular jelly beans (not the fancy, flavoured jelly belly beans) don’t have much smell and most of them actually taste just like sugar.
 Funnily enough though, we often attribute a flavour to a jelly bean based on its colour.
 For example, we might say an orange jelly bean has an orange flavour but does it really taste like an orange?
 There are a couple of exceptions of course, such as the black jelly bean which generally does taste like liquorice.

 - A packet of jelly beans

-- The jelly bean taste testing record sheet – download and print here (you need one sheet for each person participating in the experiment)
+- The jelly bean taste testing record sheet (download instructions below) – you need one sheet for each person participating in the experiment

-- Coloured markers to match the jelly beans
+- Coloured pencils or markers to match the jelly beans

-4. Ask your taste testers to write down the flavour in the square next to the coloured-in jelly bean on the record sheet.
-Younger testers might need a little help.
-Feel free to discuss the flavours in the group.
+4. Ask your taste testers to write down the flavour in the square next to the corresponding jelly bean on the record sheet.
+Younger testers may need a little help.
+Feel free to discuss the flavours as a group.
 You might even find that the taste testers disagree on the flavour of the same coloured jelly bean.
 In our experiment the red jelly bean was nominated as ‘raspberry’ by one tester and ‘cherry’ by another.

 5. Have all testers to ‘cleanse their palate’ with a drink of water before the next taste test.

 6. Repeat steps 2-5 twice, each time with a different coloured jelly bean.